Ahmed-makawi/NewsApp/README.md

-# NewsApp
+# Updates about an organaization
-### CRUD app that makes the "Admin" upload news about his/her organaization
+### CRUD app that allows the "Admin" to upload news about his/her organaization
 - The admin can upload, delete and modifiy the data in the server, and then the user sees it.